deepgarg157/Namaste-React/README.md

  import {Components} from "path";

 # React Hooks
-A hook is a normal java script function which react give to us which have a specific usecase..
+A hook is a normal java script function which react give to us it has its own specific usecase..
 - normal JS utility function
 - useState()
 - useEffect()

+- Note:- useEffect should be called after the functional components..

 # reconciliation algorithm ( React fiber )
-- virtual DOM is the representation of Actual DOM.. load > api > render load > render > API > render
+- virtual DOM is the representation of Actual DOM..

+# Monolith
+load > api > render
+load > render > API > render